Impact of the PSR J0740+6620 radius constraint on the properties of high-density matter: Introduction

 To determine the implications of \newNICER's radius measurement for NS matter, we employ a nonparametric model for the NS EoS based on Gaussian processes (GPs), which offers us the flexibility of an analysis that (i) is not tightly linked to specific nuclear models, (ii) can account for phase transitions, including strong first-order phase transitions that result in disconnected stable branches in the mass-radius relation, and (iii) is not subject to the systematic errors that arise with parametrized EoS families described by a finite set of parameters.
 Additionally, the nonparametric EoS model allows us to probe a wider range of intra-density correlations in the EoS than parametric models, something especially relevant for the current data set, which targets a wide range of NS densities~\cite{legred-inprep}.

-We find that the new \newNICER\, observation pushes the inferred radii and maximum mass for NSs to larger values: we obtain $\Rtyp=\NewROnePointFour$ km (the radius of a $1.4\,\Msolar$ NS) and $\Mmax=\NewMmax \,\Msolar$ (medians and 90\% highest-probability-density credible regions).
+We find that the new \newNICER\, observation pushes the inferred radii and maximum mass for NSs to larger values: we obtain $\Rtyp=\NewROnePointFour$ km for the radius of a $1.4\,\Msolar$ NS and $\Mmax=\NewMmax \,\Msolar$ for the maximum nonrotating NS mass (we quote medians and 90\% highest-probability-density credible regions unless otherwise noted).
 Despite significant statistical uncertainties, the inferred NS radii are consistent with being equal over a broad mass range, with a radius difference of $\De R \equiv \Rtwo - \Rtyp = \NewDeltaR$ km between $2.0\,\Msolar$ and $1.4\,\Msolar$ NSs.
 This conclusion rules out a large reduction in the radius for massive NSs, a feature that is sometimes characteristic of strong phase transitions in the mass regime of typical NSs.
-Further, we find that EoSs with at least one disconnected hybrid star branch in their mass-radius relation are disfavored compared to those with a single stable branch with a Bayes factor of approximately \NewBFbranchesApprox.
+Further, we find that EoSs with at least one disconnected hybrid star branch in their mass-radius relation are disfavored compared to those with a single stable branch by a factor of approximately \NewBFbranchesApprox.
 This supports the current consensus that all dense-matter observations can be accommodated by a standard hadronic EoS, although the possibility of a phase transition remains viable; only the strongest first-order phase transitions produce more than one stable sequence of compact stars.
 If, on the other hand, the mass-radius relation has multiple stable branches, the heaviest star on the first stable branch is either $\lesssim \NewMtranslow \,\Msolar$ or $\sim \NewMtranshigh \,\Msolar$.
-Our results disfavor a transition mass in the mass regime $\sim 1.5\,\Msolar$, suggesting that most, if not all, NSs observed to date are either purely hadronic or contain exotic cores.
+Our results disfavor a transition mass in the intermediate mass regime, suggesting that either all NSs observed to date contain exotic cores, or virtually all are purely hadronic.